kryptonian19/Crypto-Price-Streamer/README.md

 ## Overview

 This full-stack application provides real-time cryptocurrency price monitoring by extracting live price data from TradingView using browser automation.
 Built with a scalable Node.js backend and responsive Next.js frontend, it delivers price updates to multiple clients simultaneously with sub-second latency.
+A working video of the project is attached in the repository.

 ## Key Features